 The Communications Act restricts the ability of foreign entities or individuals to own or hold interests in broadcast licenses.
 The Communications Act bars the following from holding broadcast licenses: foreign governments, representatives of foreign governments, non-citizens, representatives of non-citizens, and corporations or partnerships organized under the laws of a foreign nation.
-Foreign individuals or entities, collectively, may directly or indirectly own or vote no more than 20 percent of the capital stock of a licensee or 25 percent of the capital stock of a corporation that directly or indirectly controls a licensee.
+Foreign individuals or entities, collectively, may directly or indirectly own or vote no more than 20 percent of the capital stock of a corporation that directly or indirectly controls a licensee.
 The 20 percent limit on foreign ownership of a licensee may not be waived.
 While the FCC has the discretion to permit foreign ownership in excess of 25 percent in a corporation controlling a licensee, it has rarely done so in the broadcast context.